 All men and women who have had a previous fracture caused by little or no force, even if the fracture occurred at a young age

 Bone density testing can be used to detect or confirm suspected osteoporosis, even before a fracture occurs.
-A number of rapid screening techniques are available to measure density at the wrist or the heel.
+A number of rapid screening techniques are available to measure bone density at the wrist or the heel.
 The most useful test, however, is dual-energy x-ray absorptiometry (DXA), which measures bone density at the sites at which major fractures are likely to occur: the spine and hip.
-This test is painless, involves very little radiation, and can be done in about 5 to 15 minutes.
+This test is painless, involves very little radiation, and can be done in about 10 to 15 minutes.
 It may be useful for monitoring the response to treatment as well as for making the diagnosis.
 DXA may also reveal osteopenia, a condition in which bone density is decreased but not as severely as in osteoporosis.
 Osteopenia can also increase the risk of fractures.

 Blood tests may be done to measure calcium and vitamin D levels.
 Further testing may be needed to rule out treatable conditions that might lead to osteoporosis.
 If such a condition is found, the diagnosis is secondary osteoporosis.